User Guide

 The services panel shows the status of each service in the cluster:

-Clicking on a service opens up a side menu that allows control of that service in the cluster.
+Clicking on an individual service opens up a side menu that allows control of that service in the cluster.
 In the example above

 clicking on the icon for pool1